cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/k8s-filtering.md

 >>>
 ```

-There is no policy installed so attempting to do the lseek operation will just
+There is no policy installed, so attempting to do the lseek operation will just
 return an error.
-So using the python shell we can execute an lseek and see the
+Using the python shell, we can execute an lseek and see the
 returned error.
 ```
 >>> import os